tapjs/tapjs/docs/src/content/docs/using-with/index.md

 # Using tap with JSX

-Name your test files `.jsx` and they'll be loaded as JSX.
+Name your test files `.jsx` and they'll be loaded as JSX, if the `--jsx` configuration flag is set.

-To provide your own JSX handling preloader instead of tap's built-in use of [`import-jsx`](http://npm.im/import-jsx), disable tap's built-in JSX handling, and provide your own loader via the `--node-arg` option.
+To provide your own JSX handling preloader instead of tap's built-in use of [`import-jsx`](http://npm.im/import-jsx), provide your own loader via the `--node-arg` option.
 For example:

 ```
-tap --no-jsx --node-arg=--require=my-jsx-preloader
+tap --node-arg=--require=my-jsx-preloader
 ```

 This is useful in some cases where you might have a mix of JavaScript and